btcpayserver/btcpayserver-docker/README.md

 * `BTCPAYGEN_DOCKER_IMAGE`: Optional, Specify which generator image to use if you have customized the C# generator.
 Set to `btcpayserver/docker-compose-generator:local` to build the generator locally at runtime.
 * `BTCPAY_IMAGE`: Optional, Specify which btcpayserver image to use if you have a customized btcpayserver.
 * `BTCPAYGEN_EXCLUDE_FRAGMENTS`:  Semicolon-separated list of fragments you want to forcefully exclude (eg. `litecoin-clightning`)
+* `TOR_RELAY_NICKNAME`: If tor relay is activated with opt-add-tor-relay, the relay nickname
+* `TOR_RELAY_EMAIL`: If tor relay is activated with opt-add-tor-relay, the email for Tor to contact you regarding your relay

 Additionally, there are specific environment variables for some addons: